-- in Germany, production from leather and fur is prohibited;
+- In Germany, the production of leather and fur is prohibited.

-- Los Angeles legalized the sale of natural fur coats;
+- Los Angeles has legalized the sale of natural fur coats.

-Look at the faux fur items in the store – they are beautiful, interesting and worthy of you to wear them.
-Buy your favorite products!
-Throw a party to celebrate.
-Have fun and discuss with your friends.
+Go and check out the selection of faux fur items in the store, as they are just as beautiful, interesting, and worthy of wearing as any other fashion item.
+Buy your favorite pieces and throw a party to celebrate your decision to shop cruelty-free!
+Have fun and talk about why you chose faux fur with your friends.

 Faux Fur Friday is observed on the first Friday of December each year.